Compulsed/lineagedb/README.md

 - CI/CD Pipeline ✅
 - Improve error types -- it is not clear what part of the application can throw an error vs. an enum type response ✅
 - Improve change the send_request to be 'action aware', as in, a single action should return a single response ✅
+- Try a faster / binary serialization format. ✅
+  - Tried bare, it was not faster / the bottleneck ✅ https://github.com/Compulsed/lineagedb/blob/feat/bare-serialization/database/src/database/transaction.rs
+- Do not need to maintain the transaction log in memory -- Transation log can just use a reference ✅
 - Tests
   - Areas:
     - GraphQL
     - Database
       - Transaction Management ✅
     - Table (Applying / Rolling back changes)
       - Should test all exceptions
     - Row
   - Tooling
     - Rstest (can we use the fixture functionality to run the tests against different database states? empty, few transactions, etc)